 SJP, the local social enterprise, built a new water network with individual meters with a weekly bill.
 So, dwellers have water at home and pay according to their water consumption.

 Like in other countries, the method was to interview people who benefit of the service and people who do not.
 Bhashantek was the ideal place to do this.
 In fact, in June 2016 (field period for us), only the first phase of the project was implemented and one half of the slum benefited from the new water network.
 So we naturally had our control population with the second half of the area.
 Interviewed households were chosen randomly but respecting a geographic repartition.

-In total 166 households were surveyed, 85 in the connected part, 81 in the not connected part.
+In total 166 households were surveyed, 85 in the connected area, 81 in the not connected area.

 You can see below a Bhashantek average dweller’s portrait: